 Residues: When polyurethane tape is removed from your skin, it leaves a sticky residue around the edges.
 According to product reviews, Goo Gone or a similar product can remove residue from this medical tape.
 After a few days of bathing and daily activities, the residue should disappear.

-Gentle skin: It doesn't stick too strongly and can tear out hair or leave a sticky residue.
-It is designed to be easily replaced on a daily basis with little or no stimulation.
+Gentle skin: Tape used in medical doesn't stick too strongly and can tear out hair or leave a sticky residue.
+Tape for medical is designed to be easily replaced on a daily basis with little or no stimulation.

-Affordable: This medical tape is several times cheaper than other tapes.
+Affordable: This surgical paper tape is several times cheaper than other tapes.

-Stick to skin: It sticks to skin well and lasts for several days.
+Stick to skin: Surgical tape for wounds sticks to skin well and lasts for several days.

-Breathability: It permeates the air and breathes the skin underneath.
+Breathability: Surgical tape on wound permeates the air and breathes the skin underneath.

 Microporous tape is not suitable for all applications.